-Online platforms currently address harm through content moderation, which usually involves punitive measures such as removal of content, muting, or bans \cite{gillespie_custodians_2018, roberts_behind_2019}.
-Online platforms' moderators can be volunteers who are users of the platform or commercial content moderators hired by social media companies \cite{seering_moderator_2019,roberts_behind_2019}.
-In recent years, social media platforms have also begun using automated, AI-based tools such as bots to help enact moderation \cite{binns2017like, kiene2020uses}.
-Current online moderation widely applies the \textit{graduated sanction model}: the moderation of offending behaviors begins with persuasion and proceeds to more forceful measures \cite{kiesler2012, ostrom1990governing}.
-For example, an offender may receive a warning for their first offense, then a temporary ban for the next one, and finally a permanent ban.
-Kiesler and Kraut argue that graduated sanctions are an effective model to regulate offenders' behaviors \cite{kiesler2012}.
+Online social media and gaming platforms currently address harm through content moderation, which usually involves punitive measures such as removing content, muting, or banning offenders \cite{gillespie_custodians_2018, roberts_behind_2019}.
+Online platforms' moderators can be volunteers who are platform users or commercial content moderators hired by social media companies \cite{seering_moderator_2019,roberts_behind_2019}.
+In recent years, social media platforms have also begun using automated, AI-based tools such as bots to help enact moderation \cite{binns2017like,jhaver2023personalizing,kiene2020uses}.

 As the most widely applied model of addressing online harm, content moderation faces many implementation challenges and is criticized for its limits in building healthy communities.
-One key challenge in implementing moderation is the sheer amount of labor required: as social media platforms grow, moderators must address increasing numbers of harm cases.
+One key challenge is the sheer amount of labor required: as social media platforms grow, moderators must address increasing numbers of harm cases.
 Another challenge is the emotional labor required to moderate potentially upsetting antisocial content \cite{roberts_behind_2019, dosono2019moderation, wohn2019volunteer}.
-At the same time, moderation is not always efficient and effective in addressing harm: content policies and their implementations have failed to sufficiently remove disturbing material like fake news (a colloquial term for false or misleading content presented as news) \cite{allcott2017}, alt-right trolls \cite{nagle2017kill,romano2017} and revenge porn \cite{citronfranks2014,vanian2017}.
-Researchers have examined ways to improve the current moderation processes, for example, through setting positive examples and social norms \cite{seering2017shaping,chandrasekharan2018norms}, providing explanations for post removals \cite{jhaver2019survey,jhaver2019transp}, and placing warning labels in front of inappropriate content \cite{morrow2022emerging}.
-We add to these efforts by taking a user-centered approach and interrogating how victims, offenders and community members experience the current content moderation approach in addressing harm through the perspective of restorative justice.
+At the same time, moderation is not always efficient and effective in addressing harm: content policies and their implementations have often failed to sufficiently remove disturbing material like fake news (a colloquial term for false or misleading content presented as news) \cite{allcott2017}, alt-right trolls \cite{nagle2017kill,romano2017} and revenge porn \cite{citronfranks2014,vanian2017}.